ThroughMaze/AI-Featured-Image-Generator/tags/1.1.0/readme.txt

 = Can I use a different AI image API? =

-Currently, the plugin only supports OpenAI's GPT-4 Vision (gpt-image-1) API.
-Support for other APIs may be added in future versions.
+Currently, the plugin only supports OpenAI Models.
+Support for other AI providers may be added in future versions.

 = Is there a limit to how many images I can generate? =